dipscope/TypeManager.TS/README.md

 Type manager is a parsing package for `TypeScript` which will help you to transform JSON strings or plain objects into `JavaScript` object instances.
 It supports [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) or declarative configuration and allows you to configure parsing of your or 3rd party classes easily.

+We recommend to use our [official website](https://dipscope.com/type-manager/what-issues-it-solves) to navigate through available features.
+You can also use the latest documentation described below.

 ## Table of contents

 * [What issues it solves?](#what-issues-it-solves)